gotchoices/votetorrent/README.md

         * Receipt given
         * Evidence of other peers not succeeding
     * Validation request broadcast peer-to-peer
-    * Blockchain containing validations/exceptions generated for the solicitation
+    * Blockchain containing validations/exceptions generated for the election
     * If this phase is used, validation can be used to bring the spread within the error margin

 ## Attack Vectors & Limits

 * Invalid voter (someone not registered) tries to participate.
 May be included in blocks causing them to be rejected.
-    * Mitigation: Subset of peers can consult registration list before agreeing to block - could be downloaded with solicitation, stored on a blockchain or accessed via API
+    * Mitigation: Subset of peers can consult registration list before agreeing to block - could be downloaded with election, stored on a blockchain or accessed via API
     * Mitigation: If peers receive block failure for unregistered voter that they bother to verify, could add the physical (IP address) information about such parties to the exception list in the validation phase.
 * Attacker manages to negotiate into multiple blocks.
 E.g. None of the original peers are around later.
 Block is rejected with “duplicate voter”.
     * Mitigation: Peers can renegotiate new blocks.
 This occurs during resolution phase, so there should be plenty of peers